exaloop/codon/docs/developers/build.md

     `-DLLVM_DIR=llvm-project/install/lib/cmake/llvm` on the first `cmake` command if you followed the instructions above for compiling LLVM.

-## GPU support

-You will need to install NVIDIA's CUDA on your system for GPU to work.

-As long as `libcuda.so` (or `libcuda.dylib`) is available and accessible, you are good to go.
-If not, adjust `LD_LIBRARY_PATH` or set `CODON_CUDA` environment variable to point to the exact location of `libcuda.so` (or its equivalent).

 ## Jupyter support

 To enable Jupyter support, you will need to build the Jupyter plugin: